jroettenbacher/phd_base/docs/processing.rst

 | |rarr| compare upward and downward (spectral/banded) irradiance

 #.
 Download IFS/CAMS data for campaign |rarr| :ref:`processing:IFS/CAMS Download`
 #.
-Run :ref:`processing:IFS/CAMS Preprocessing` to convert grib to nc files
+Run :ref:`processing:IFS Preprocessing` to convert grib to nc files
-#.
-Decide which flight to work on -> set key in :ref:`processing:ecrad_read_ifs.py` or give it via commandline
 #.
 Run :ref:`processing:ecrad_read_ifs.py` with the options as you want them to be (see script for details)
 #.
 Run :ref:`processing:ecrad_cams_preprocessing.py` to prepare CAMS data
 #.
 Update namelist in the ``{yyyymmdd}`` folder with the decorrelation length |rarr| choose one value which is representative for the period you want to study